BlogDecember 20, 2019

 1. Customer focus & user experience – Walking back from customer needs

-Some of the successful enterprises are gaining a better understanding of the customer needs and preferences and developing the capabilities as a platform to deliver products and services that delight their customers and becoming an important part of their daily life and spending habits.
-Often, it could be more than a single product or a service.
-However, enterprises are striving to make them all a part of a single unified user experience that is highly convenient and seamless to the customer across channels and devices.
+Some of the successful enterprises are gaining a better understanding of the customer needs and preferences.
+They're developing their capabilities as a platform to deliver products and services that delight their customers and as a result they're becoming an important part of their customers daily lives and spending habits.
+Often, it's more than a single product or a service.
+Enterprises who modernizing their digital experience exceptionally well are striving to bring all of their products and services together as single unified user experience that is highly convenient and seamless to the customer across channels and devices.
 It is not enough for just the senior leadership to have this focus and understanding.
 It will help for all the teams to have this common understanding and, when empowered, they can come up with better solutions.

 2. Business agility – building the right thing